dylan7474/cpmEmulator/README.md

 When one or more disk images are mounted, the emulator reserves a BIOS workspace near the top of memory so CP/M software can interrogate the host geometry without custom patches.
 The word stored at `0xF000` contains the pointer to the drive table, which in turn stores one disk parameter header (DPH) pointer per drive.
 The byte at `0xF002` reports how many of those entries correspond to mounted drives.
 Each DPH references a drive-specific disk parameter block (DPB), allocation vector, and scratch buffers.
 The layout matches the CP/M 2.2 conventions, so `SELDSK` returns the same DPH pointer and utilities can walk the table directly to discover the sector size, tracks-per-disk, and reserved-directory allocation for each image.

 Read-only host permissions now surface through both the BDOS read-only vector and individual directory entries, so CP/M utilities will display the `R/O` attribute and avoid attempting to reclaim allocation blocks on protected media.
+Attribute updates performed from CP/M are written back into the directory metadata whenever BDOS writes succeed, keeping the on-disk flags synchronised across reboots.

 ## Testing